NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 ```
 ````

-Note that this is just one of many available examples of interactive plots that you can achieve using R Markdown.

 ### YAML header

 Last but not least, we have the YAML header.
 Here is where you configure general settings for the final output file, and a few other things.

 The settings are written in [YAML format](https://en.wikipedia.org/wiki/YAML) in the form *key: value*.
 Nested settings or sub-settings are indented with tabs.
 In the template R Markdown document you can see that `html_document` is nested under `output`, and in turn, `toc` is nested under `html_document` since it is a setting for the HTML output.
-The table of contents (toc) is automatically compiled from the section headers (marked by #).
+The table of contents (TOC) is automatically compiled from the section headers (marked by #).

 * Add a subsection header somewhere in your document using three `###`.
 Knit and look at how the table of contents is structured.
 * Now set `toc: false` and knit again.
 What happened?